Air Fryer Buying Guide: Best Air Fryer for the Money

 First things first, you need to be realistic about your budget.
 There is no point in looking at a Ferrari if what you can really aford is a Toyota.

-The AirFryer on the other hand not only comes in three different flavors, the 9220 (the simplest model), the 9230 (the simplest model with a cooler touch screen) and the 9240 (the XL version), but also has a large variety of optional accessories such as a grilling tray, a baking tray or a double layer rack which you can purchase separately.
+The AirFryer comes in three different flavors, the HD9641/96 (the simplest model, good for 2 portions per cook), the HD9240/94 (the larger version for up to 4 portions per cook) and the HD9650/96 (the XXL for up to 6 portions per cook ), and also has a large variety of optional accessories such as a grilling tray, a baking tray or a double layer rack which you can purchase separately.
 If you decide to get any of these accessories the overall cost of the machine will be more expensive than the initial purchase price.
 Just something to keep in mind.

 The most affordable